East London Mosque: 2001–2008: The London Muslim Centre

 On the opening day Sheikh Abdur Rahman Al-Sudais, Imam of the Great Mosque of Mecca, led the Friday prayer.
 Amongst the guests were Racial Equality Minister Fiona Mactaggart, the chair of the Equality and Human Rights Commission Trevor Phillips and senior officials from the Muslim Council of Britain.
 Prince Charles, who was in Washington for the funeral of former US president Ronald Reagan, sent a video message of support.

 In July 2004 the Malaysian prime minister, Abdullah Ahmad Badawi, visited the mosque and centre.

 In November 2004 Prince Charles returned to see the centre.
 The following month Elizabeth II featured excerpts of his visit in her Christmas message.

 Following the 7 July 2005 London bombings, on 22 July, the mosque was evacuated due to a bomb hoax.
 The hoax was blamed on extremist Muslims after it condemned the 7/7 bombings and opposed extremist teaching.

 In July 2008 the Lord Chief Justice, Lord Phillips, delivered a speech on "Equality Before The Law" at an event highlighting the pro bono legal service at the LMC.

-In October 2008 the East London Mosque and London Muslim Centre won Islam Channel's Super Model Mosque award presented at the Global Peace and Unity event at the Excel Centre.Britain's Muslims Vote their Best Mosques IslamOnline (5 November 2008), by Emdad Rahman.
+In October 2008 the East London Mosque and London Muslim Centre won Islam Channel's Super Model Mosque award presented at the Global Peace and Unity event at the Excel Centre.

 In December 2008 the East London Mosque planned to allow Noor Pro Media to hold a conference on 1 January 2009 which would include a videotaped lecture by Anwar al-Awlaki.
 Former Shadow Home Secretary Dominic Grieve expressed concern over al-Awlaki's involvement.
 A spokesman for the mosque said that "Mr Awlaki has not been proven guilty in a court of law.
 Everyone is entitled to their point of view", and that "We didn't organise this event, they are just using our facilities."
+But the controversy brought the mosque management to review and tighten its booking procedures for private hire of facilities by third-party groups; subsequently, publicity materials were to be approved previous to booking mosque space for events.
+This was accompanied by a strong statement: "The mosque will not tolerate its facilities being used for extremist groups or speakers and is now vetting all speakers and publicity materials."
+Shortly after, at the end of January 2009 Awlaki published his views on Jihad and more information about him gradually emerged.
+The mosque then decided to ban all materials from Awlaki; people who had already hired the mosque's facilities for public events and were planning to use Awlaki's materials had to remove said materials from their program.

+Later in 2009, Al-Awlaki expressed support of the Fort Hood murders; the mosque issued a statement condemning his extreme views and renewed that condemnation at the end of 2009 when possible connections to Umar Farouk Abdulmutallab emerged.
+It also prohibited the sale or distribution of Awlaki materials in the mosque and its centre.